Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation: Method

-For unlabeled data, to promote the consistency between the two heads, we utilize the pseudo labels generated by the teacher model’s classification head to guide the prototype-based learning:
+For unlabeled data, to promote the consistency between the two heads, we utilize the pseudo-labels generated by the teacher model’s classification head to guide the prototype-based learning:

 where $M_u$ denotes the number of randomly sampled features per unlabeled image, with a fixed value of 1000 to match the sampling size of labeled data.
-Moreover, to mitigate overfitting to the noise in pseudo labels, the sampling is restricted to pixels whose confidence probabilities are not less than the threshold $\eta_t$.
+Moreover, to mitigate overfitting to the noise in pseudo-labels, the sampling is restricted to pixels whose confidence probabilities are not less than the threshold $\eta_t$.

-However, during the training procedure, the confidence of pseudo labels tends to increase gradually.
+However, during the training procedure, the confidence of pseudo-labels tends to increase gradually.
 Based on this intuition, a linear strategy is leveraged to incrementally adjust the threshold $\eta_t$ at each iteration:

 where $\eta_0$ and $\eta_e$ denote the initial and final thresholds, which are set to 0.8 and 0.95. $curr\_iter$ and $total\_iter$ represent the number of completed iterations and the total number of iterations, respectively, after the sampling stage.